Lucifer Morningstar (Lucifer): Abilities

 As an angel, Lucifer possesses several supernatural traits and abilities.
 He can make humans tell him their secret aspirations by looking into their eyes and simply asking them what they "truly desire", a power that Chloe nicknames his "mojo".
 Despite some humans believing this is hypnosis or telepathy, it is neither, and is dependent upon whether the target is a "simple" or "complex" person as a more complex person will take more time and effort before giving in.
 Chloe is the only human immune to both Lucifer's charm and mojo, and even accidentally steals his ability for a brief time when they become a couple.
 Lucifer can speak every human language, but cannot read all of them.
-He is a skilled singer and pianist who is often seen performing for guests at Lux, and has displayed his skills as a dancer and bassist, although his artistic abilities are not universal, and he cannot draw or sketch anything more detailed than crude stick figures.
+He is an expert singer, pianist, and dancer who is often seen performing for guests at Lux.
+He has also displayed some skill on bass guitar, but his artistic abilities are not universal; for example, he is unable to draw or sketch anything more detailed than crude stick figures.

 Lucifer possesses superhuman strength, able to easily throw adult men long distances or lift them several feet in the air by the neck with one hand, even if they are much larger than himself.
 He can also punch through brick walls and hold an accelerating car still, though he must be adequately braced for the latter.
-He is immortal and cannot feel pain, rendering bullets and fire useless against him.
-He can be shot to death, but will simply jolt awake a few moments later with no sign of physical damage.
-He, however, can be injured by Mazikeen's karambits, which were forged in Hell and can harm any celestial being.
+He is immortal and cannot feel pain.
+He can be killed like a human by traditional means such as shooting and stabbing, but will simply wake up moments later with no sign of physical damage, having spent those moments being sent back down to Hell before returning to his body.
+However, he can be permanently injured or killed by Mazikeen's karambits, which were forged in Hell and can harm any celestial being.
 He is also, like all other celestial beings, vulnerable to his sister Azrael's blade (the main part of the legendary Flaming Sword) as she is the angel of death.